dexlab-io/Projects_Proposals/proposals/LeapOfFaith/README.md

 **Game theory**

 If enough holders enter the contract, Price of ETH should go up, because ETH is removed from the market.

-Better than normal holding, since holders can claim from the fee-pot, after holding for the minimum time Should the ETH price spike to say $500 USD, immediate withdraw will still be possible.
+Better than normal holding, since holders can claim from the fee-pot, after holding for the minimum time, Should the ETH price spike to say $500 USD, immediate withdraw will still be possible.

-HODL tokens may be trade-able on an exchange, and on face value 1 FHT = 1 ETH, should an exchange add them.
+FHT tokens may be trade-able on an exchange, and on face value 1 FHT = 1 ETH, should an exchange add them.

 Who is the bigger hodler?
 Basically the bigger the holder, the bigger chunk the reward they get, and yes, the risk is there that there could suddenly be a larger hodler than you coming in!
 (The reward is based in the Total Supply, and it will be increased when new ether is locked in, but also decreased in your favour if weak-hands use the quick withdraw)

 ### Budget

-Dev Time: 300h
+* Dev Time: 300h
-GAS to deposit contract
+* GAS to deposit contract
-Website
+* Website
-UI / UX
+* UI / UX

 ### Uncertainties